Alcohol Treatment Centers in Denver, CO

 Sobriety House Inc Phoenix Concept

-Sobriety House Inc Phoenix Concept is a residential alcohol rehabilitation center in Denver, Colorado, 80205 zip code.
+Sobriety House Inc Phoenix Concept is an inpatient alcohol treatment center in Denver, CO, 80205 zip code.

 Address: 2162 Lawrence Street, Denver, CO 80205 in Denver County